Krunklehorn/io-scene-gzrs2/README.md

 * displays lightmaps using a linked node group for quick toggling
 * creates a driver object for quickly tuning lights and fog
 * notifies the user of..
-  * missing textures and empty texture paths
+  * missing textures and empty texture paths during import
+	* invalid texture paths during export (see below)
   * out-of-bounds and unused material slots
   * unimplemented xml tags